Packing for an Emergency

 - 2 L per person per day for drinking

-- Extra for handwashing
+- Extra water for handwashing

 - Water purification tablets